strivetobebetter/Wireless-control-Arduino-with-Record-and-Play/README.md

 3. Download Arduino IDE to use its Serial monitor

 4. Connect IDE with leanbot
-	- Find leanbot com **may be different for each PC
+	- Find leanbot com (may be different for each PC )
 	- Select port

 5. Connection is successful when leanbot stop blinking and a short buzz is heard

-### Built-in function
-To program leanbot and utilise their custom made library function, go to their [online IDE website](https://ide.pythaverse.space/).

 ## How to Use
-Upload
+Upload .ino file to leanbot.
+Serial monitor will provide the instructions to interact with it.
+For example, command like _**movems(speed, distance)**_ called leanbot to move forward with specified speed toward a distance.

 ## Limitation
+Depend on the IDE serial monitor to communicate with leanbot.
+It is very user friendly.
+A client app can be created to better interface with leanbot in the future.